jonasbkarlsson/ev_smart_charging/README.md

 ## Installation

 ### HACS
 1. In Home Assistant go to HACS -> Integrations.
 Click on the three dots in the upper-right corner and select "Custom repositories".
-Paste [ev_smart_charging] into the Repository field.
+Paste the URL  [ev_smart_charging] into the Repository field.
 In Category select Integration.
 Click on ADD.
 2. In Home Assistant go to HACS -> Integrations.
 Click on "+ Explore & Download Repositories" and search for "EV Smart Charging".
 3. In Home Assistant go to Settings -> Devices & Services -> Integrations.
 Click on "+ Add integration" and search for "EV Smart Charging".

 ### Manual

-1. Using the tool of choice open the directory (folder) for your Home Assistant configuration (where you find `configuration.yaml`).
+1. Using the tool of choice open the folder for your Home Assistant configuration (where you find `configuration.yaml`).
-2. If you do not have a `custom_components` directory (folder) there, you need to create it.
+2. If you do not have a `custom_components` folder there, you need to create it.
-3. In the `custom_components` directory (folder) create a new folder called `ev_smart_charging`.
+3. In the `custom_components` folder create a new folder called `ev_smart_charging`.
-4. Download _all_ the files from the `custom_components/ev_smart_charging/` directory (folder) in this repository.
+4. Download _all_ the files from the `custom_components/ev_smart_charging/` folder in this repository.
-5. Place the files you downloaded in the new directory (folder) you created.
+5. Place the files you downloaded in the new folder you created.
 6. Restart Home Assistant.
 7. In Home Assistant go to Settings -> Devices & Services -> Integrations.
 Click on "+ Add integration" and search for "EV Smart Charging".